Peng Shuai: Photos of missing Chinese tennis player emerge online

 Osaka Voices Concern For Tennis Star Peng Shuai

-New images of Peng Shuai were posted online on Saturday by a journalist working with a state TV channel, leading to further speculation about the missing Chinese tennis player.
+New images of Peng Shuai were posted online on Saturday by a journalist working with a state TV channel, leading to further speculation about the missing Chinese tennis star.

 The photos showed Peng with a grey cat and holding a panda figurine in what appeared to be a private home.
 Stuffed animals are lined up behind her in the photos.
-There was no indication when the photos were taken.
+There was no indication of when the photos were taken.

-The White House and the United Nations on Friday joined demands to establish the whereabouts and welfare of the player who had alleged sexual assault by former vice-premier Zhang Gaoli.
+The White House and the United Nations on Friday joined demands to establish the whereabouts and welfare of the player who was allegedly sexually assaulted by former Chinese vice premier Zhang Gaoli.

-Mr Zhang is a member of the all-powerful Politburo Standing Committee and a lieutenant of General Secretary Xi Jinping.
+Mr Zhang was a member of the nation’s highest ruling council, the Politburo Standing Committee, and a close ally to Chinese president Xi Jinping.
 Peng has not been seen in public after making the allegations over two weeks ago.

-Journalist Shen Shiwei from CGTN — a channel under the control of the Publicity Department of the Chinese Communist Party — reposted on his Twitter account the images she purportedly posted on her WeChat account.
+Journalist Shen Shiwei from CGTN –a channel under the control of the Publicity Department of the Chinese Communist Party – reposted on his Twitter account the images she purportedly posted on her WeChat account.

 “Peng Shuai’s WeChat moments just posted three latest photos and said ‘Happy weekend,’” Mr Shen wrote.

-He added: “Her friend shared the three photos and the screenshot of Peng’s WeChat moments.”
+“Her friend shared the three photos and the screenshot of Peng’s WeChat moments.”

-However, many experts and fans of the tennis star have expressed scepticism about the authenticity of the photos.
+But many experts and fans of the professional tennis player have expressed scepticism about the authenticity of the photos.

 Hong Kong-based activist Nathan Law wrote: “Someone in CCP is going to be fired – there is a Winnie the Pooh in the third photo.
 And they tried to fool the world by these usual CCP tactics.”